 We do our editing in Adobe Premiere Pro.
 This is the folder where we keep the project folders for that.

 We copy our .puppet files and place them here.
 That way the puppet won’t accidentally get moved and throw everything out.
-Also, you may have to make changes to the puppet for this episode.
-So any changes are kept isolated here.

 Here is where we keep out rendered work during the process of making an episode.
 We may need to render something from Character Animator, Premiere Pro or After Effects.
 We put everything like that in here (except for the final render which gets moved to the Final Compile folder.